 - EC 1.
 A clear written statement of your personal commitment to upholding and supporting the Integrated Ethos of Ulidia Integrated College as defined on your application form - EC 2.
-A qualified teacher holding a relevant honours degree (minimum 2.2) in Religious Studies or equivalent (Equivalency as determined by Governors) - EC 3.
-Experience of teaching RE to at least GCSE in a mainstream setting (Teaching Practice acceptable) - EC 4.
-Willingness to professionally learn, coach others and be coachable
+A qualified teacher holding a relevant honours degree (minimum 2.2) - EC 3.
+Experience of teaching Art or Photography in a mainstream setting (Teaching Practice acceptable) - EC 4.
+High levels of competency with cameras, related equipment and multimedia ICT software such as Adobe Photoshop or Lightroom etc. - EC 5.
+Willingness to professionally learn, coach others and be coachable order of preference)

-Desirable Criteria(not in order of preference)
+Desirable Criteria(not in